Wondering how to start a Facebook group for business? We’ve got you.

-Want to add more value to users who have already made a purchase with you (bottom of the funnel)?
+Want to add more value to users who have already purchased with you (bottom of the funnel)?

 Answering these questions at an early stage will help you design the strategy and content for your target audience on the Facebook group.

-You will use these rules to moderate the group and if such a time comes when a member or more have violated the community guidelines, Facebook lets you send them a warning and ban notification, citing the reason of misconduct.
+You will use these rules to moderate the group and if such a time comes when a member or more has violated the community guidelines, Facebook lets you send them a warning and ban notification, citing the reason for misconduct.

 Facebook lets you ask 3 questions to potential members who wish to join your group.
 This feature lets you have quality control on who you give access to be a part of your community.